-St. Peter’s has been the centre of civic life in Tiverton for centuries and still serves as the site for the town-wide celebrations of Remembrance Day and Mayor’s Sunday.
-In times of celebration or sadness, Tiverton turns to St. Peter’s.
-The Church’s Grade 1 listing derives primarily from the beauty and historic significance of the Greenway Chapel built in 1517 (see separate item).
-John Greenway is buried in the Church, along with several other 16th century cloth merchants, men who were vital to the growth and commercial success of the town.
-Their great wealth is reflected in the rebuilding of the Church and the establishment of schools and almshouses on a very generous scale.
-The Parish Registers date from1560 and contain an unusual wealth of information, including in some cases the occupations and cause of death of those listed; they are available for viewing at the Museum of Mid Devon Life and the Devon Archives and Local Studies Centre (see under Useful Links on this site).
+St Peter’s has been at the centre of civic life in Tiverton for centuries and still serves as the site for the town’s celebrations of Remembrance Day and Mayor’s Sunday.
+In times of celebration or sadness, Tiverton turns to St Peter’s.
+The Grade I listing of the building derives primarily from the beauty and historic significance of the Greenway Chapel, which was built in 1517.
+John Greenway is buried in the church along with several other 16th-century cloth merchants who were vital to the growth and commercial success of the town.
+Their great wealth is reflected in the rebuilding of the church and in the establishment of schools and almshouses on a very generous scale.
+The parish registers date from 1560 and contain an unusual wealth of information, sometimes even including the occupations and cause of death of those listed; the registers are available for viewing at the Museum of Mid Devon Life and the at Devon Archives and Local Studies Centre.

-A Saxon village, Twyfiride (two fords), existed on the site of Tiverton’s town centre from the ninth century, shaping the layout of the oldest part of the town.
+A Saxon village, Twyfiride (two fords), existed on the site of Tiverton’s town centre from the ninth century and shaped the layout of the oldest part of the town.
 Early in the tenth century, a wooden church, which may have been dedicated to a Celtic saint, was sited within the area of the present churchyard.

 At the end of the thirteenth century, the Manor and Castle of Tiverton passed to Hugh de Courtenay, who was created Earl of Devon in 1335 by Edward III.

-In 1495 William Courtney married Princess Katharine, seventh daughter of Edward IV and sister to the Princes in the Tower.
-When widowed aged 32, her nephew Henry VIII granted her lands including Tiverton and she decided to live in the Castle, making it a royal seat.
-The Norman door became a royal entrance into the Church.
+In 1495 William Courtney married Princess Katharine, the seventh daughter of Edward IV and sister to the Princes in the Tower.
+When she was widowed at the age of 32, her nephew, Henry VIII, granted her lands including Tiverton and she decided to live in the castle, making it a royal seat.
+The Norman door became a royal entrance into the church.
 Katharine died on 15th November 1527.
-After lying in state in the Castle chapel, she was buried in the Courtenay Chapel at St Peter’s; (this was on the north side of the Church, probably near the site of the present vestry and may have been levelled during Civil War skirmishes).
-The coffin was carried with great pomp to St Peter’s in a large formal procession.
-Three masses were sung at the funeral the following morning and the sermon was delivered by one of Henry VIII’s chaplains; 500 people attended the banquet held afterwards at the Castle.
+After lying in state in the Castle chapel, she was buried in the Courtenay Chapel at St Peter’s.
+This was on the north side of the church, probably near the site of the present vestry, and may have been levelled during civil war skirmishes.
+The coffin was carried to St Peter’s with great pomp in a large formal procession.
+Three Masses were sung at the funeral, the sermon was delivered by one of Henry VIII’s chaplains and 500 people attended the banquet held afterwards at the castle.

 The Tower and Bells